Customer Research Methods: How to know your customer better

 As mentioned earlier though, the kind of research method you choose will depend on a few things like time, resources, and budgets.

-We recommend using a platform like Typeform or Google Forms to create the survey because you probably have access to these tools already.
+We recommend using an easy online platform like Typeform or Google Forms to create the survey because you probably have access to these tools already.

-You’ll likely get responses from customers who are already fans of your brand, but you could offer incentives to get a bigger range of customers answering (like a discount code or free product).
+You’ll likely get responses from customers who are already fans of your brand, but you could offer incentives to get a bigger range of customers answering (like a discount code or free product upon submitting survey answers).